- Who We Are

 Food: Meals and meal supplies for families and individual clients who are residing much longer in programs due to no step-down services and/or permanent housing.

-Donate to the Keep Our Red Doors Open Campaign – Donations will go directly to help cover increased operating costs resulting from the impact of the coronavirus.
-Thanks to the generous and rapid response from our caring community, we were able to reach the first goal of our Keep Our Red Doors Open campaign of $75,000!
-As we continue to face significantly increased operating expenses we need your support.
-Join us in reaching a total of $125,000 by June 30, the end of our fiscal year.
+Donate to the Keep Our Red Doors Open Campaign – Donations will go directly to help cover increased general operating costs resulting from the impact of the coronavirus.
+Thanks to the generous and rapid response from our caring community, all of our 19 programs remain up and running.
+You can help by making a contribution to Keep Our Red Doors Open.
 Give now

 Have extra masks or PPE to donate?
 Our incredible staff are dedicated to keeping our clients safe and well, but they can only do so if they themselves remain safe and well.
 To help meet our urgent need for masks, including homemade masks (washable and constructed according to CDC guidelines) and other PPE, email firstname.lastname@example.org for more information about drop-off at our admin building.